smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 Single LPAR clients may already be operating a Production and a separate Test copy of the LSAM.
 In this case, it might be acceptable to upgrade the Test copy directly, as long as a complete backup of the Test environment is completed first.
 However, if the Test environment will still be needed to pre-stage new automation that must be exported to the Production environment, then it would be necessary to clone the Test environment into a separate Test181 environment and use the Test181 environment for a first run of the LSAM 21.1 upgrade procedure.

 :::caution
-Whenever executing the LSAM 21.1 upgrade within an LPAR that is also executing the Production copy of an LSAM, be sure to make a complete backup copy of the Production LSAM environment before attempting to upgrade a separate Test environment.
+Whenever executing an upgrade to a Test copy of the LSAM 23.1 within an LPAR that is also executing the Production copy of an LSAM, be sure to make a complete backup copy of the Production LSAM environment before attempting to upgrade a separate Test environment.
 This warning recognizes that it is possible for an operator to make a mistake during the execution of the SMASETUP command, causing that procedure to affect the Production environment by accident.
 :::

 The ideal circumstance is to have a separate IBM i LPAR that is dedicated to Production, keeping all test procedures isolated in a different IBM i LPAR.
 In this case, the test copy of the IBM i LSAM will often use the same LSAM environment and library names as the production copy of the LSAM, given only that the Test LSAM must use a unique machine name (= the LSAM name in the LSAM Parameters on the green screen maintenance display).

 When test operations are isolated in a separate IBM i LPAR, best practice suggests that a complete backup should be made of the test LSAM environment before starting any cloning or upgrade testing.
 It is possible to proceed with a direct upgrade of the existing test LSAM environment.
-But if time and resources permit, the safest practice would probably be to clone the 18.1 TEST LSAM to a TEST211 LSAM environment with unique library names and then perform the first test run the upgrade against the TEST211 environment.
+But if time and resources permit, the safest practice would probably be to clone the 21.1 TEST LSAM to a TEST231 LSAM environment with unique library names and then perform the first test run the upgrade against the TEST231 environment.
 This strategy would become a requirement as long as the original TEST LSAM is needed to feed updates to the Production LSAM in the other LPAR.
-It is not possible to use the LSAM Export/Import tools to exchange data between the versions 18.1 and 21.1.
+It is not possible to use the LSAM Export/Import tools to exchange data between the versions 21.1 and 23.1.

 ## Pre-Installation Checklist

 Whether installing a new LSAM or upgrading an existing LSAM, it may be necessary to consider the following comments and the Pre-Installation Checklist that follows.
 Any of the points in this list of requirements and conditions could prevent a successful installation.

-### OpCon Versions Supported by LSAM 21.1
+### OpCon Versions Supported by LSAM 23.1

 Good news!
-IBM i LSAM version 21.1 is compatible with all currently supported versions of OpCon.
-It is not necessary to upgrade OpCon to take advantage of many of the latest LSAM enhancements, but some of the newest features added to the LSAM may only work (or work best) with OpCon version 17.1.3 or newer.
-Some of the newer LSAM features might require a manual update to the SQL Server database supporting an older version of OpCon.
-SMA recommends that clients using versions of OpCon older than 17.1.3 should discuss the circumstances with their SMA Technologies Consultant or contact SMA Support for advice.
+IBM i LSAM version 23.1 is compatible with all currently supported versions of OpCon.
+It is not necessary to upgrade OpCon to take advantage of many of the latest LSAM enhancements, but some of the newest features added to the LSAM may only work (or work best) with OpCon version 21.0.25 or newer.
+SMA recommends that clients using versions of OpCon older than 21.0.5 should discuss the circumstances with their SMA Technologies Consultant or contact SMA Support for advice.

 :::tip
 In particular, the configurations for supporting TLS Secured communication links are sensitive to the version of OpCon, and the OpCon database will likely require execution of an SQL update procedure to activate support for TLS security of the SMA File Transfer jobs.